 Sure, if you’re packing a fat wallet and want to seriously impress this date, you can take them to the city’s only Michelin-starred restaurant – Mana in Ancoats.
-It’ll set you back a pretty penny, but it’s worth it – as Simon Martin takes you on a gastronomic and culinary journey that you’re never going to forget, no matter how dull and boring the actual date turns out to be.
+It’ll set you back a pretty penny, but it’s worth it – as Simon Martin takes you on a gastronomic and culinary journey that you’re never going to forget!

-It’s just a massive risk, spending so much money on a date which might be a disaster – so maybe save this one up for date number 5 – once you know they’re not a crazy person.
+It’s just a massive risk, spending so much money on a date which might be a disaster – so maybe save this one up for date number 5 – once you know they’re a keeper.

 Escape to Freight Island

-Easily one of the best venues in the world at the moment, Escape to Freight Island is like a modern version of the Coliseum in Rome, except without the lions, bad fringes and brutal killings.
-No, where it’s similar is that there’s a huge range of entertainment, food, drink and music – all under one roof.
-Oh, and everyone flocks for miles around to come down.
-So, actually nothing like the Coliseum really.
-It’s great for a date though, especially if there’s some music on from The Untold Orchestra, or a bit of drag.
+Escape to Freight Island has a huge range of entertainment, food, drink and music – all under one roof, making it an essential stop off for any fussy date.
+Everyone flocks for miles around to come down, especially if there’s some music on from The Untold Orchestra, or a bit of drag.
 Grab some food, sink some pints and flirt away.

 There’s no better date food than pizza.
-First of all it’s not messy – unless you have the kind of dexterity that would make Stephen Hawking laugh that is.
-You can easily eat it with your hands, and on top of this, I’ve never met a human being who doesn’t like pizza – I just don’t think that person exists.
+First of all it’s not messy – you can easily eat it with your hands, and on top of this, I’ve never met a human being who doesn’t like pizza – I just don’t think that person exists.

 Even if you hate tomatoes, or can’t eat cheese, there’s still hundreds of options out there for you – so it’s definitely a safe bet.
 In Manchester you have a fair whack of choices when it comes to the Best Food in the World™.